njseeto/recipe-api/README.md

 ## How to run this application

-Clone the repo
+Clone the repo and cd into the project.

-Then install npm dependencies by running:
+Install npm dependencies by running:

 `npm i`